Ritesh Arya: Groundwater

-In 1995, following a request from the Dalai Lama to help in providing potable water to natives of Sonamling Tibetan Settlement in Choglamsar.
+In 1996, following a request from the office of His Holiness Dalai Lama to help in providing potable water to 3800 natives of Sonamling Tibetan Settlement in Choglamsar.
 These were those Tibetans who had fled Tibet following Chinese aggression in 1959 along with the Dalai Lama and settled in these high-altitude cold mountain deserts of the world.
 Arya successfully explored the region which was at that time considered to be devoid of groundwater.
-In 1997 Water Aid funded a project to find drinking water for around 5000 Tibetans living in and around Leh.
+In 1997 Water Aid funded a project to find drinking water for around 3800 Tibetans living in and around Leh.
 This included Choglamsar, Spituk, Nyoma, Sumdo and Hanle.

 He left his government job and established his own company 'Arya Driller' in working on a "No Water, No Money" basis.
 Arya was part of the team who managed to find the required water, further drilled 25 borewells to make that water accessible.